kfatehi/dockery-discord-musicbot/README.md

 build and run the image with a terminal you can Ctrl-C to kill: `start.sh`

 daemonized it into your docker with `install.sh`

+## notes

+you may notice that the dockerfile needs some "learning lessons" to come back and clean up earlier segment where it was just copy-pasta from the musicbot docs